Order GOBIIFORMES: Family GOBIIDAE (d-h)

 Exyrias Jordan & Seale 1906 unshaven, presumably referring to fully scaled cheeks of E. puntangoides (=puntang)

 Exyrias akihito Allen & Randall 2005 in honor of Emperor Akihito of Japan (b.
-1933), for his significant contributions to gobiid systematics; in addition, many of the type specimens were supplied by the Biological Laboratory of the Imperial Household in Tokyo [a noun in apposition, without the patronymic “i”]
+1933), for his significant contributions to gobiid systematics; in addition, many of the type specimens were supplied by the Biological Laboratory of the Imperial Household in Tokyo [a noun in apposition, without the genitive “i”]

 Exyrias belissimus (Smith 1959) misspelling of bellissimus, very beautiful, presumably referring to its “brilliant” coloration in life